By Christopher Brown of OCDCarCare.com

 Defining Light’s True Color Value for This Article

 *** NOTE: ‘True color value’ is relatively subjective to the source of available of light.
 Therefore, for the purposes of standardization, this article will use sunlight as the best representation of ‘true color value.’

 (~5500K) = The average color temperate of the sun’s rays at high noon and for the longest portion of the day.
 Therefore, ~5500K will act as the standard that displays paint’s optimal characteristics of color and condition.

-The sun is the world’s light source, illuminating the majority of automobiles on the planet.
-Furthermore, ‘daylight’ is defined in this article as the direct rays of the sun seen in the midday sky.
-Overcast skies have a totally different color temperatures and light pattern characteristics due to the diffusion of the sun’s rays.
+The sun is the world’s primary light source, illuminating the majority of automobiles on earth during any 24hr time period.
+Furthermore, this article defines ‘daylight’ as the direct rays of the sun seen in the midday sky.
+Overcast skies have completely different color temperatures and light pattern characteristics due to the diffusion of the sun’s rays.

 To illustrate how important color temperature is to lighting for paint correction; imagine a white vehicle in for full correction.

 If a vehicle is lit up by red bulbs from a photography dark room, what is the immediate result of this lighting?

 Every surface of the vehicle would possesses some shade of red to it.
 Even the black tires and cowling will display a significant red hue.
 Additionally, red lights fail to adequately illuminate surfaces of the vehicle to truly represent their color properties.
 No matter how intense [bright] the red light becomes, it can never accurately depict the surface of the white vehicle, since the ~1500K wavelength casts red over everything.

 So why is this relevant?
 Because, if the human eye is unable to detect the true state (color, defects, gloss, definition of reflection) of the white painted vehicle BEFORE correction, using a light that casts a color onto a surface, then how would it be possible to identify the true color [and condition] of CORRECTED paint using the same light?